Postgraduate

 Teaching

-Your ICRGU programme will be delivered in small classes rather than large lecture groups.
+Your ICRGU course will be delivered in small classes rather than large lecture groups.
 Learning in small classes will give you lots of opportunity to develop your understanding of the subject through discussions with your classmates and tutors.
-You will have full access to RGU’s facilities throughout your ICRGU programme.
+You will have full access to RGU’s facilities throughout your ICRGU course.

 A significant part of postgraduate-level study involves independent learning.
-Your ICRGU programme will teach you how to drive your own learning and be proactive outside your timetabled classes.
+Your ICRGU course will teach you how to drive your own learning and be proactive outside your timetabled classes.

 Below are some examples of self-directed study that you will explore: